xia-lab/Metabolomics_2025/README.md

 ## 3) Statistical analysis

 The **Marker Data Profiling module** in MicrobiomeAnalyst（https://www.microbiomeanalyst.ca/) support different types of analyses on maker gene count table including: visual exploration through interactive stack barplot and pie chart, rarefaction curve and phylogenetic tree, community profiling through diversity analysis, clustering and correlation through interactive heatmaps, dendrogram and correlation network, comparison and classification through multi-factor comparision analysis, LEfSe and Random Forest, as well as functional prediction through PICRUSt, Tax4Fun and Tax4Fun2.
-In this part, we will have a demo on the main function to understand the microbiome data from a real study.
+In this section, we will have a demo on the main functions to understand the microbiome data from an IBD study.
-Example data is available [here]();
+Example data is available [here](https://github.com/xia-lab/Metabolomics_2025/tree/main/docs/mdp_input).
 The tutorial of this module is available at [**(Version 2.0)Performing 16S rRNA maker-gene data profiling (MDP)**](https://www.microbiomeanalyst.ca/MicrobiomeAnalyst/docs/Resources.xhtml) for further reference.
 <br/>

 ## 4) Multi-omics integration

 The aim of this section is to use **Microbiome Metabolomics Profiling** in [MicrobiomeAnalyst] and [MicrobiomeNet](https://www.microbiomenet.com/) to do the intergrative analysis and interaction exporation accross microbiome and metabolomics data.
-We will have a demo on how to perform the analysis online and a hands-
+We will have a demo on how to perform the statistical and functional intergration of the multi-omics data from an IBD study.

+Example data is available [here](https://github.com/xia-lab/Metabolomics_2025/tree/main/docs/mmp_input).
 The tutorial of this module is available at [**Performing microbiome metabolomics analysis**](https://www.microbiomeanalyst.ca/MicrobiomeAnalyst/docs/Resources.xhtml) for further reference.